 Summer 2023

-In 2023, to celebrate its 10th anniversary, Private Choice is planning several events, including a summer project in the South of France.
+In 2023, for its 10th anniversary, Private Choice is preparing several events to celebrate this anniversary edition, including a summer project in the South of France.

 MARSEILLE